 Our customers have noted that ChatGPT does a better job of proofreading than translating.
 This is not surprising since ChatGPT wasn’t built for translation alone.
 It doesn’t support as many languages for translation either.

-ChatGPT, however, has more sophisticated language capabilities and can be trained to generate more accurate translations based on prompts.
 While Google Translate is probably a better option if you want to hit the ground running, ChatGPT has the potential to deliver even more accurate results if you spend time refining your prompts.

-Check out who won between Bard and ChatGPT in this translation head-to-head.
+While you’re exploring how accurate Google Translation is, check out who won between Bard and ChatGPT in this translation head-to-head.

-Lokalise AI vs Google Translate
+Lokalise AI vs Google Translate accuracy

 Lokalise AI is another generative AI translation tool that helps teams translate large volumes of content quickly and accurately.